101companies/101simplejava/README.md

 https://github.com/101companies/101simplejava/

-This is also where the repo can be downloaded (see the ZIP button) and where the GIT URL is published for cloning or forking the repo.
+This is also where the repo can be downloaded (see the ZIP button).

+This is also where the GIT URL is published for cloning or forking the repo.

 # Prerequisites